bradymillr/PasswordCracker/README.md

 # Password Cracker
-This is a simple bruteforce password cracker I made in Python.
+This is a simple brute force password cracker I made in Python.
 You input your password, and it generates a password, checks if it is correct, stores incorrect guesses, and repeats until it finds your password.

 ## Important
-Bruteforce methods take a VERY long time.
+Brute force methods take a VERY long time.
 So if you are interesting in testing the code, only use 1 or two characters.
 Even 2 characters takes more than 1000 guesses.

 ## Code